 Recognition from the Medical Board of California takes years to achieve.
 To get on the approval list, Caribbean medical schools have to go through a rigorous process of site visits and extensive evaluation of the quality of their MD programs.
 Typically, it takes over a decade for California recognition.
 AUA managed to accomplish this feat in seven.

 CAAM-HP has only accredited a handful of MD programs in the Caribbean, including AUA.
 Established in 2003, CAAM-HP is the legally constituted body that evaluates MD programs in Caribbean Community (CARICOM) countries to see if they meet their high standards.
 The demanding review process assesses every facet of these medical programs.
 Students from CAAM-HP can practice in CARICOM states but CAAM-HP accreditation looks good for Caribbean medical schools seeking accreditations elsewhere as well.

 Besides these big accreditations, there are a few other approvals that are important as well but not as all-encompassing as these.
 Florida, Texas, and New Jersey also have approval systems in place for Caribbean medical schools.
 Florida approval allows Caribbean medical students to participate in clinical clerkships in the state but graduates of schools that have yet to be approved can still obtain residencies and receive a medical license in the state.
-In Texas, schools must be approved for its graduates to obtain licensure but graduates from schools that have yet to be approved are licensed in state.
-New Jersey only allows Ross and St. Georges students to participate in clinical clerkships in the state because it has closed clerkship sites for international medical schools.
+In Texas, schools must be approved for its graduates to obtain licensure but graduates from schools that have yet to be approved are licensed in-state.
+New Jersey only allows Ross and St. Georges students to participate in clinical clerkships in the state because it has closed clerkship sites for international medical schools outside of those already grandfathered in.
 AUA graduates have been able to obtain residencies in all three of these states.